 Stomach cancer: Misdiagnosis

 A diagnosis of stomach cancer can be delayed or missed because some people do not have symptoms, especially in the early stages of the disease.
 In addition, some symptoms of stomach cancer can be vague and similar to other diseases, conditions and disorders.
-These include gastroenteritis, gas, GERD, biliary colic, peptic ulcer, Helicobacter pylori infection, indigestion, and ...more misdiagnosis »
+These include gastroenteritis, gas, GERD, biliary colic, peptic ulcer, Helicobacter pylori infection, ...more misdiagnosis »

 Symptoms of Stomach cancer